 Through this fine-tuning of the nervous system, people who master more than one language build a more resilient brain, one more proficient at multitasking, setting priorities, and are better able to withstand the ravages of age, a range of recent studies suggest.
 Hillel students begin learning Hebrew from day one, and these young minds quickly gain fluency in a second language.
 This not only provides them with a sound cultural foundation, but also wires their brains to accelerate learning in all academic subjects.
 Hillel's dual curriculum teaches our children both knowledge and values, in both Jewish and general studies.
 We seek to nurture Jews who are not only literate, but who are also empowered to become educated members of the Jewish and general community through the skills, values and experiences that they acquire.
 The dual and integrated curriculum and the use of Hebrew as a living language develop children’s capacity for complex learning, and the study of Torah texts develops critical thinking and analytical skills.
 Organizational and time management skills, which are necessary to successfully manage a dual curriculum, lead to solid study habits.
 Hillel's challenging curriculum prepares graduates well for advanced study.
 Most of all, however, Hillel Day School promotes and fosters ethical and moral identity development in each individual child.

-In the K-4 division, general and Judaic studies classes rotate between morning and afternoon sessions.
+In the K, 1-2, and 3-4 learning communities, general and Judaic studies classes rotate between morning and afternoon sessions.
 For example, a child might have general studies in the morning on Monday and in the afternoon on Tuesday.
 The opposite applies for Judaic Studies.
 This creates more flexibility, and also addresses the impact the time of day has on learning.
 Instructional time for Judaic studies is standardized throughout the K-4 division, insuring consistency in the time allotted to each class.
 Our structure allows for more general studies instructional time which is necessary as we use the “workshop model” in writing, reading and math and continue to develop a project-based approach.
 The kindergarten-grade 4 schedule allows uninterrupted teaching blocks for both General and Judaic Studies.
 Specials such as art, music, gym, library, and science are generally scheduled either at the beginning or end of the block.

 The 5-6 and 7-8 divisions' block schedules ensures that students can move easily into different groupings during the day.